-If at any point during the semester, the faculty member believes that the student’s absences from class threaten the academic integrity of the class or the accomplishment of established learning objectives, the faculty member should contact Disability Services immediately.
-After consulting with the faculty member, Disability Services will contact the student to review his/her current situation regarding absences from class and reevaluate the attendance accommodation.
-As needed and as appropriate, Disability Services and faculty will determine if other accommodations (e.g., grade of incomplete, course withdrawal) may be more appropriate given the student’s needs at that time.
+If at any point during the semester, the faculty member believes that the student’s absences from class threaten the academic integrity of the class or the accomplishment of established learning objectives, the faculty member should contact Accessibility Services immediately.
+After consulting with the faculty member, Accessibility Services will contact the student to review his/her current situation regarding absences from class and reevaluate the attendance accommodation.
+As needed and as appropriate, Accessibility Services and faculty will determine if other accommodations (e.g., grade of incomplete, course withdrawal) may be more appropriate given the student’s needs at that time.

 Beginning of Each Semester

-The student must contact the Disability Services staff to request testing accommodations as early as possible each semester as well as to review the policies and procedures for requesting services.
-The student must provide Disability Services with documentation of disability that supports the student’s request for testing accommodations.
+The student must contact the Accessibility Services staff to request testing accommodations as early as possible each semester as well as to review the policies and procedures for requesting services.
+The student must provide Accessibility Services with documentation of disability that supports the student’s request for testing accommodations.

 During the Semester

-The student must notify Disability Services before each exam to schedule testing accommodations.
-The student must remind professors to make arrangements to deliver exams to the Office of Academic Support (Learning Center) before the scheduled exam time.
-Disability Services will administer and proctor each exam and will return the exam to the faculty member once the student has completed the exam.
+The student must notify Accessibility Services before each exam to schedule testing accommodations.
+The student must remind professors to make arrangements to deliver exams to the Academic Services Center (formerly the Office of Academic Support) before the scheduled exam time.
+Accessibility Services will administer and proctor each exam and will return the exam to the faculty member once the student has completed the exam.

 Test accommodations determined on a case-by-case/course-by-course basis may include, but are not limited to: extended time to compete exams, distraction-reduced testing location, access to a word processor or assistive technology, readers, scribes, and/or alternative formats such as oral or taped tests.